 All staff are responsible for reviewing and updating individual student's risk assessments which must include the risk of radicalisation and extremism as appropriate.

 Managing Referrals

-Any pupil who is deemed at risk will be referred by the DSL as appropriate through the Local Authority.
+Any pupil who is deemed at risk will be referred by the DSL as appropriate through the Local Authority at Northumberland County Council.